orbisgis/geoclimate/docs/results/RSU_INDICATORS.md

 ### `NON_VERT_ROOF_AREA_Hx_y`

-**Description**: Non-vertical (horizontal and tilted) roofs area is calculated within each vertical layer of a RSU (the bottom of the layer being at `x` meters from the ground while the top is at `y` meters).
+**Description**: The non-vertical (horizontal and tilted) roofs area is calculated within each vertical layer of a RSU (the bottom of the layer being at `x` meters from the ground while the top is at `y` meters).

 **Method**: The calculation is based on the assumption that all buildings having a roof height higher than the wall height have a gable roof (the other being horizontal).
 Since the direction of the gable is not taken into account for the moment, we consider that buildings are square in order to limit the potential calculation error (otherwise a choice should have been made to locate the line corresponding to the top of the roof).